 Coupled with a less expensive MacBook Pro 13 Inch Laptop (Intel i5, 16GB RAM, 512GB SSD), this also becomes a brilliant, highly capable 3D creation and animation package, offering the flexibility of a tablet for at least 3D asset modeling and 2D animation, and the full power of the MacBook for 3D animation and rendering, and for less money than some Windows 10 tablets alone.

 With or without a MacBook Pro, though, the iPad Pro 11 inch tablet is the best budget iPad for animation in 2021, and even with the smaller screen still ranks as the best overall personal tablet I have ever used.

-The Wacom MobileStudio Pro is the best Windows drawing tablet (and we could even argue, the best Wacom drawing tablet) for any type of artwork and animaiton on any level, and is the first choice for professional artists, animators, illustrators, videographers and photographers and many other creative artists all around the world.
+The Wacom MobileStudio Pro is the best Windows drawing tablet for any type of artwork and animation on any level, and is the first choice for professional artists, animators, illustrators, videographers and photographers and many other creative artists all around the world.